markholster/etm/etm-documentation/docs/setup/node-configuration.md

 --- | --- | ---
 name | | The name of the Queue or Topic to connect to. type | queue | The destination type.
-Can be one of *queue* or *topic*. defaultImportProfile | | The default [Import profiles,import profile] to use on this destination if no import profile is provided within the processing events. minNrOfListeners | 1 | The minimum number of listeners to connect to the destination.
+Can be one of *queue* or *topic*. defaultImportProfile | | The default [import profile](../administrating/import-profiles.md) to use on this destination if no import profile is provided within the processing events. minNrOfListeners | 1 | The minimum number of listeners to connect to the destination.
 Not that auto scaling to maxNrOfListeners only works on local queues. maxNrOfListeners | 5 | The maximum number of listeners to connect to the destination.
 Not that auto scaling to maxNrOfListeners only works on local queues. channel | | The channel to use to setup the connection to the QueueManager. messagesType | auto | Can be one of *auto* which auto detect the message type but is the slowest, *iibevent* which is capable of handling [IIB Monitoring Events](http://www.ibm.com/support/knowledgecenter/SSMKHH_9.0.0/com.ibm.etools.mft.doc/ac60386_.htm), *etmevent* which is capable of handling events in the Enterprise Telemetry Monitor json format or *clone* which assumes the message read is a clone of the original message.
-See the section [Event layout] for a description of the Enterprise Telemetry Monitor json format. maxMessageSize | 4194304 | The maximum message size in bytes that can be read.
+See the section [Event layout](../event-layout) for a description of the Enterprise Telemetry Monitor json format. maxMessageSize | 4194304 | The maximum message size in bytes that can be read.
 Depending on the get options the message will be ignored or truncated. commitSize | 500 | The maximum number of messages processed before a MQCMIT is executed. commitInterval | 10000 | The maximum number of milliseconds the processor can read messages without executing a MQCMIT. destinationGetOptions | MQGMO_WAIT + MQGMO_SYNCPOINT + MQGMO_ACCEPT_TRUNCATED_MSG + MQGMO_FAIL_IF_QUIESCING + MQGMO_LOGICAL_ORDER + MQGMO_COMPLETE_MSG + MQGMO_ALL_SEGMENTS_AVAILABLE | The MQ Get options. destinationOpenOptions | MQOO_INQUIRE + MQOO_FAIL_IF_QUIESCING + MQOO_INPUT_SHARED | The MQ Open options.

-#### JMS section in etm.yml
+## JMS section in etm.yml
 The *jms* section contains all options that are necessary to process Enterprise Telemetry Monitor events from a JMS queue or topic.
 Make sure to add the required JMS libraries to the classpath of the Node.
-See the [Integration with JMS](integration-with-jms.md) section.
+See the [Integration with JMS](../integration-with-jms.md) section for more information.

 **JMS configuration options**
 Name | Default value | Description